Get prescription treatment to head off hair loss, without a trip to the doctor

 What is minoxidil?

-Minoxidil was discovered by accident during trials for a high blood-pressure treatment, during which it showed signs of being able to regrow hair.
+Minoxidil was discovered by accident during trials for a high blood-pressure treatment, when it showed signs of being able to regrow hair.

-Minoxidil-based products are applied as a liquid or foam to the scalp.
+Minoxidil-based products are applied to the scalp.
 They work by increasing blood flow to the hair follicles, which stimulates and prolongs hair growth.
 Minoxidil products are available without a prescription and come in liquid or foam form, containing either a 5 percent or 2 percent concentration.
 They're not available on the NHS.

 Minoxidil can be used by both men and women, but there are different products specifically designed for each.